dracory/omni/docs/comparison.md

 ## Conclusion

 Both Omni and gouniverse/dataobject serve different purposes and have their own strengths.
-Choose Omni when you need hierarchical data structures, strong typing, and thread safety.
-Opt for gouniverse/dataobject when you need a simple, flat key-value store with change tracking and Gob serialization support.
+Choose Omni when you need hierarchical data structures, thread safety, and a functional API.
+Opt for gouniverse/dataobject when you need a simple, flat key-value store with change tracking.

-For most applications that deal with complex domain models or component-based architectures, Omni provides the necessary features and type safety.
-For simpler use cases where you just need a dynamic key-value store, gouniverse/dataobject might be more appropriate.
+For applications that deal with complex domain models or component-based architectures, Omni provides the necessary features for structured data.
+For simpler use cases where you just need a dynamic key-value store with change tracking, gouniverse/dataobject might be more appropriate.